equinix-labs/terraform-equinix-metal-nutanix-cluster/README.md

 The Nutanix devices have `sshd` configured with `MaxSessions 1`.
 In most cases this is not a problem, but in our testing on macOS we observed frequent SSH connection errors.
 These connection errors can be resolved by turning off the SSH agent in your terminal before running `terraform apply`.
 To turn off your SSH agent in a macOS terminal, run `unset SSH_AUTH_SOCK`.

+Error messages that match this problem:

+* `Error chmodding script file to 0777 in remote machine: ssh: rejected: administratively prohibited (open failed)`

 ### Other Timeouts and Connection issues

 This POC project has not ironed out all potential networking and provisioning timing hiccups that can occur.
 In many situations, running `terraform apply` again will progress the deployment to the next step.
 If you do not see progress after 3 attempts, open an issue on GitHub: <https://github.com/equinix-labs/terraform-equinix-metal-nutanix-cluster/issues/new>.